 Question 6.12.
 Suppose you are laying out a floor stack area that will be a single pallet position deep.
 The aisle will be 2 pallets wide.
-Assuming that demands are constant, which skus will give the best space utilization in this area?
+Assuming that demands are constant, which SKUs will give the best space utilization in this area?
+(Answer: Those with no more than two columns to be stored)

 Question 6.13.
 Consider a collection of pallets of paint of various kinds.
-Each sku will be floor-stacked 4 pallets high.
-Which skus are best stored in the area of the warehouse with lane depth of 3 pallet positions and an aisle 3-pallets wide?
+Each SKU will be floor-stacked 4 pallets high.
+Which SKUs are best stored in the area of the warehouse with lane depth of 3 pallet positions and an aisle 3-pallets wide?